CelestialBody

 The initial rotation angle of the body (at UT 0), in radians.
 A value between 0 and \(2\pi\)

-float equatorial_radius()
+double equatorial_radius()

 The equatorial radius of the body, in meters.